benwiz/games/README.md

 ## To Do

-- Maybe categorize locations
-- Maybe only show a subset of locations if it's too hard
+- "Easy mode" where there is a predefined subset of locations